CBLRIT/ECG-Viewer/README.md

 - Constant Offset: Shifts the entire signal by a constant value.

 ####<a name="2.2.2"></a>2.2.2.
 Denoising [[top](#top)]
+Denoising a signal removes extraneous data and leaves the more important parts of the signal.
+The denoising options are found on the second half of the `Filter` menu, after the separator.
+Some solid options include:

+- Savitsky-Golay filter: Does a good job at smoothing the signal, however the morphology may change.
+- FFT: Has a sweet spot for minimizing noise, however if too low, the filter may lose information.
+- Wavelet: Solid all-around choice.
+- Butterworth: Finicky, but works well.

 ###<a name="2.3"></a>2.3.
 Marking Bad Leads [[top](#top)]